AustralianBioCommons/ables/participants/gap2.md

 ---
-title: Genome Assembly for Genomics of Australian Plants (GAP)
+title: Genome Assembly for Genomics for Australian Plants (GAP)
 description: Genome Assembly and base calling for genomes genreated by GAP.
 toc: false
 type: ABLeS Participant
 ---

-## Project title

-Genome Assembly for Genomics of Australian Plants (GAP)

 ## Collaborators and funding